tymyrddin/red-basic/source/docs/reconnaissance/Gather-public-information.md

-# Research public information

-Gather as much information as possible on the target by using public sources.
+# Gather public information using search engines

 * Use Search engines to understand what sensitive design and configuration information of the application/system/organisation is exposed both directly (on the organisation's website) or indirectly (on a third party website):
   * Network diagrams and configurations